Armstrong effect: Discovery

-Development of the technique – Armstrong hydroelectric machine
+Development of the technique

 Armstrong continued his work through 1842, finding a similar effect with compressed air rather than steam, and constructing an "evaporating apparatus" with a specially designed friction nozzle able to produce 12 in sparks.
 The electrical charge on the steam was positive, although Faraday discovered that adding turpentine to the water produced a negative polarity.

+Armstrong hydroelectric machine

 In 1843, Armstrong designed a full-scale electrostatic generator on electrically insulating legs.
 These machines, with 46 steam jets, he called his "hydroelectric generators".
 One was set up at the Royal Polytechnic Institution in London, and another was exported to the USA.
 These were fearsome machines, making a deafening noise, and the 22 in sparks knocked out a dog who got too close and killed a large man.
 In its day, it was the most powerful way of generating static electricity and was remarkable for having no moving parts.
 At a demonstration at Newcastle's Lit and Phil, the crowds were so great that Armstrong could not gain entry through the door and had to climb in through a window, this requiring two ladders.
 As a result of his endeavours, on the recommendation of Faraday and Charles Wheatstone, he was elected as fellow of the Royal Society in 1846.
 Continuing with his scientific and engineering interests, he went on to become a major industrialist in hydraulic engineering, military artillery and electricity generation.

 Practical applications

 When he was 82, Armstrong regained his interest in electrostatics.
 By this time, the Wimshurst machine had been invented, and Armstrong confirmed that this was the superior design for creating static electricity for his experiments.
 Armstrong's machine's main practical application had been as a spectacle to attract crowds.
 However, in modern times, the Armstrong effect is taken advantage of in some paint sprays to polarise the paint, thus reducing the amount of paint required and allowing it to stick better in sharp angles.
 On the other hand, the effect has had damaging consequences, partly because it was obscure and little known.
 In 1969 three oil tankers were damaged by explosions in their tanks while they were being cleaned using water jets from high-pressure hoses.
-On a much smaller scale, a leak from an aerosol spray can may ignite gases escaping from it if they are flammable.
+On a much smaller scale, a leak from an aerosol spray might ignite gases escaping from it if they are flammable.